raffecat/arg-wait/README.md

 Wait handlers can be scheduled to run once the set of tasks becomes empty.
-These handlers can, in turn, add new tasks to the set that will complete before subsequent wait handlers run.
+These handlers can, in turn, add new tasks to the set that will complete before the next wait handler runs.

 NB. while the happy paths are working nicely, the interaction between multiple wait() and error() handlers are not well-specified yet.